 Where to Find Pins to Populate Your Boards

 Anywhere!
-When I go onto Pinterest I always start with my stream, find an amazing image and pin it.
-Once you’ve pinned a box will pop up “also pinned to”.
+When I go onto Pinterest I always start with my fresh pin then go to my stream, find an amazing image, and pin it.
+Once you’ve pinned a box may pop up “also pinned to”.
 If that board appeals I’ll go there too, explore, like a few, pin a few, comment until another “also pinned to” notice appears that I love, then I go there and repeat the process.
 Pinterest is like a paper trail through a wonderful, amazing world, pick up what you like and share it with your audience and future audience.

 Finding new pins is recommended, if you come across a webpage that’s just begging to be pinned, go ahead, pin it.
 If you’re first and it’s stunning it could lead to a snowstorm of repins and new followers.